Jupita-io/java/README.md

 ```

 ### Step 4
-Dump the utterance from a touchpoint by calling the dump API as a message by specifying the message text and the ID of the input, represented in the example below as '3'.
+Dump an utterance from a touchpoint by calling the dump API as a message by specifying the message text and the ID of the input, represented in the example below as '3'.
 The parameter `isCall` is required and set to false by default.
 This tells Jupita if the utterance is from an audio call.
 When dumping an utterance from an audio call, set the `isCall` parameter to `true` otherwise set to false;

 ```
 touchpoint.dump("Hi, how are you?", "3", Jupita.TOUCHPOINT, false, new Jupita.DumpListener() {